Battle of Camden: Casualties

 The British casualties were 69 killed, 245 wounded and 11 missing.

 Hugh Rankin says, "of the known dead, 162 were Continentals, 12 were South Carolina militiamen, 3 were Virginia militiamen and 63 were North Carolina militiamen".
 David Ramsay says, "290 American wounded prisoners were carried into Camden after this action.
 Of this number, 206 were Continentals, 82 were North Carolina militia and 2 were Virginia militia.
 The resistance made by each corps may in some degree be estimated from the number of wounded.
 The Americans lost the whole of their artillery – 8 field pieces, upwards of 200 wagons and the greatest part of their baggage."
 A letter from Cornwallis to Lord George Germain, dated 21 August 1780, says that his army took "about one thousand Prisoners, many of whom wounded" on August 18.

 Of 48 Continental officers at Camden: 5 were killed, 4 died of wounds, 4 were wounded without being captured, 11 were wounded and captured and 24 were captured without being wounded.
-One of the wounded Americans that was captured was Captain Richard Dorsey of the 1st Maryland Artillery.
+One of the wounded Americans that was captured was Captain Richard Dorsey of the 1st Maryland Artillery who received eleven wounds.

 Dorsey had become a captain of an independent company of Maryland artillery in May 1778.
-Dorsey’s artillery company was taken into the 1st Continental Artillery Regiment in late May 1778, and Dorsey was captured at the Battle of Camden.
-Dorsey was not exchanged until the end of the War.
+Dorsey's artillery company was taken into the 1st Continental Artillery Regiment in late May 1778, and Dorsey was captured at the Battle of Camden.

 These ratios would suggest that many of the Americans wounded in the battle escaped capture.